remotion-dev/remotion/packages/docs/docs/gif/gif.md

 You can add a [React ref](https://react.dev/learn/manipulating-the-dom-with-refs) to `<Gif>`.
 If you use TypeScript, you need to type it with `HTMLCanvasElement`.

+### playbackRate<AvailableFrom v="3.4.0" />

+Controls the playback speed of the GIF.
+This prop allows you to adjust how fast or slow the GIF animation plays within your Remotion video.

+Type: number
+Default: 1.0 (Normal speed)
+Values:
+- 1.0: Plays the GIF at normal speed.
+- < 1.0: Slows down the GIF animation (e.g., 0.5 plays it at half speed).
+- > 1.0: Speeds up the GIF animation (e.g., 2.0 plays it at double speed).

+Use this prop when you need precise control over the timing of the GIF animation to synchronize it with your video content.
+Here's an example of how to use it to adjust the playback speed:

 ## Example

 ```tsx twoslash